All about selects

 default_values

-kwarg. (requires discord.py v2.4+) - Only the first 25 options will be shown, the rest can be searched for using the search bar, which has auto-complete.
+kwarg. (requires discord.py v2.4+) (more on later) - Only the first 25 options will be shown, the rest can be searched for using the search bar, which has auto-complete.

 This is a select menu that allows the user to select from a list of members in the server.
 Or, if used in a DM, you and the bot.

-Code is mostly the same as the example above, except we use UserSelect
+Same as the basic select, except we import and use UserSelect

 instead of Select